This expert is no longer a staff member at The Heritage Foundation.

-James Wallner, an academic and former U.S. Senate aide, is The Heritage Foundation’s group vice president for research.
-A key member of Heritage’s leadership team, Wallner oversees the think tank’s research papers, projects, and initiatives.
+James Wallner, an academic and former U.S. Senate aide, served as The Heritage Foundation’s group vice president for research.
+A key member of Heritage’s leadership team, Wallner oversaw the think tank’s research papers, projects, and initiatives.

 Wallner, a respected Capitol Hill hand for more than a decade, had served as executive director of the Senate Steering Committee since 2012 when he joined Heritage in July 2016.

 The goals of the committee, a group of about a dozen senators, include forging cooperation on floor tactics and informing members of conservative policy solutions.
 Wallner most recently worked under the chairmanship of Sen. Mike Lee of Utah.

 “His dedication to solid research informing pro-growth conservative policies is exactly the kind of leadership that gives Heritage a great impact on Capitol Hill and around the nation,” Heritage President Jim DeMint said in announcing Wallner’s arrival.

 Heritage develops and promotes policy research and recommendations to advance free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.

 Wallner is known on Capitol Hill and in public policy circles for a studious bent and passion to achieve better policy through the legislative process.

 From 2011-2012, he was legislative director for Sen. Pat Toomey, R-Pa.
 From 2008-2011, he was legislative director for Sen. Jeff Sessions, R-Ala.
 He worked as legislative assistant for Sessions for two years before that, and for Rep. Terry Everett, R-Ala., in 2005-2007.